We all mocked the Galaxy Note. We were wrong

 Contrast that to 2011.
 Back then, the original Galaxy Note's 5.3-inch screen was a monstrously hulk compared to the other phones of its day.
 We dismissed it as a poser trying to be the 7-inch tablet it just wasn't.
 Little did we know it was just the beginning.

-Case in point: for years, we described large-screen phones as "phablets," a portmanteau of "phone" and "tablet".
+Case in point: For a few years, we described large-screen phones as "phablets," a portmanteau of "phone" and "tablet."
 Now they're so commonplace, we just call them phones.

 The first Galaxy Note was a hot mess